-3.10 PERFORMANCE OF SENIOR EXECUTIVES
+3.10.
+Performance of senior executives

-The Company has not previously had a formal process for evaluation of senior executives.
-Following the acquisition of RedHill and the appointment in November 2021 of Glenn Elith as CEO, Michael Fahey as CFO and the other changes to the senior executive team following the acquisition, the Board will implement a formal process for the establishment of performance objectives and annual review of performance against those objectives.
 As part of this process, the Company's senior executives prepare strategic objectives and financial budgets that are reviewed and approved by the Board.
-The agreed strategic objectives and financial budgets are incorporated into senior executive performance targets.
+The agreed strategic objectives and financial budgets are incorporated into senior executive performance targets which are a mix of corporate financial targets and individual operational and strategic targets.